AndreSantos03/AndreSantos03-Y3S1-ProgFuncionalLogica2/README.md

 #### Looping

-`Loop` continuously executes the body of the loop as long as the condition holds true.
+`Loop` continuously executes the loop body as long as the condition is true.

 ```haskell
 run (Loop condition body:restCode, stack, state) =